haddocking/protein-peptide-docking_1CZY/README.md

   - peptide_extended.pdb, the extended conformation of peptide.
   - protein_active_residues.dat, the list of active residues of protein.
   - peptide_passive_residues.dat, the list of passive residues of peptide.
-  - protein_histidine_states.dat, the list of charged states of histidines in protein.
+  - protein_histidine_states.dat, the list of charged states of Histidines in protein.
   - structures.list, the list of 33 conformations or structures of peptide used for docking.

   ### MD_conformations